pts/minilibc686/README.md

   headers.
 * A custom stripping step is used to remove bloat from the executable (e.g.
   ELF section headers are removed, only program headers remain).
+* Smart linking is used to avoid defining unused functions, and to avoid calling empty functions (e.g. `isatty(0)` at startup time if the program doesn't use *stdin*).
+(Smart linking is not implemented fully, but it already provides size savings for the libc functions for which it is implemented.)

 Try it on Linux i386 or Linux amd64 (without the leading `$`):